AttorneyOnlineVidya/tsuserver/README.md

 * /announce - Makes a server wide announcement

-* /ban (target) - Disconnects the target and adds them to the banlist, must be IP
+* /ban (target) [reason] - Disconnects the target and adds them to the banlist, must be IP

 * /bglock - Toggles the background lock in the area, preventing users from using /bg